 Breaches of patient data have become a well-publicized and disturbing trend.
 Medical record data is worth 10 to 50 times more on the black market than credit card data1.
 Why?
 Because credit card information can be easily changed, while medical record information is lifelong.

-For this reason, penalties for not being HIPAA compliant have increased dramatically over recent years, with fines ranging from $100 to $50,000 per violation (or per record) and a maximum penalty of $1.5 million per year for each violation2.
+For this reason, penalties for HIPAA violations have increased dramatically over recent years, with fines ranging from $100 to $50,000 per violation (or per record) and a maximum penalty of $1.5 million per year for each incident.

 Even an alleged breach or frivolous complaint can result in an investigation of your organization by the Office for Civil Rights (OCR).

-The Department of Health and Human Services maintains the HHS Wall of Shame website that posts all data breaches affecting more than 500 individuals per breach.
+The Department of Health and Human Services maintains the HHS Wall of Shame website that posts all HIPAA data breaches affecting more than 500 individuals per breach.
 As you can see, a breach can cost an organization not only in penalties and fines, but also damage to your reputation.

 Technological advancements related to the creation, storage, and transmission of ePHI often out-pace an organization’s ability to ensure the necessary controls are in place to protect a patient’s information.
 Most organizations do not have the time, resources, or skill set to ensure their compliance with the HIPAA rules.

 In addition, a requirement that may be necessary for a hospital or health system may not be reasonable for a physician practice or IT service provider.

-The HCP program is a partnership between Sword & Shield and your organization with the goal of achieving and maintaining a compliant state well beyond the initial assessment.
+The HIPAA Compliance Program is a partnership between Sword & Shield and your organization with the goal of achieving and maintaining HIPAA compliance well beyond the initial HIPAA risk assessment.

 Sword & Shield’s HIPAA experts take the stress of compliance off you by helping to make sense of the HIPAA rules and how they apply to your business, as well as how they compare to state laws since you must adhere to the more stringent law.

 Sword & Shield helps you to identify your risks and vulnerabilities, develop a remediation plan to increase your HIPAA compliance, and continues to work with you to maintain or improve compliance.